scivision/signal_subspace/README.rst

 C
 =
-Here is a simple example of calling Fortran Esprit from C. This should be done with make or cmake, but I made the make.sh script instead.
+Here is an example of calling Fortran Esprit from C.

-1. Create .o Object files from each of C and Fortran
-2. Link the object files with gcc

 ::

-  ./make.sh
+  make

   ./cesprit